-The Kids on Campus summer program attracts students in grades K-6 from across the College's district and is offered in Carthage.
+The Kids on Campus summer program attracts students in grades K-6 from across the College's district and is offered on Sandburg's Branch Campus in Carthage.
 Kids on Campus is open to all students, regardless of academic standing.
 Courses have included the following subject areas: art, science, math, history, writing, cooking, health, physical fitness, performing arts, astronomy, music, and more.
-Summer program flyers are distributed to area schools in April or May each year.
-Additional information for youth programs is listed online at http://sandburg.edu/Academics/Corporate-Leisure-College/index.html
+Summer program flyers are distributed to area schools in March or April each year.
+Additional information for youth programs is listed online at http://sandburg.edu/Academics/Corporate-Leisure-College/index.html.

+For more information contact:

-For More Information contact Director of Corporate and Leisure College Galesburg Main Campus Center for Manufacturing Excellence 2051 Tom L. Wilson Blvd.
-Galesburg, IL 61401 309.341.5330
+Director of Corporate and Leisure College Galesburg Main Campus Center for Manufacturing Excellence 2051 Tom L. Wilson Blvd.
+Galesburg, IL 61401 309.341.5330 Coordinator of Branch Campus Support Services The Branch Campus 305 Sandburg Drive Carthage, IL 62321 217.357.3129 ext, 7243